EthanRife/CIT281-Projects/README.md

 Overview

-For this project, you will create a Monster Game program using classes.
-The game will create monsters with initial life values, and minimum life values for the monster to be alive.
-Once the game is running, each monster's life will be drained by a random amount, and the game will continue until all of the monsters have died.
-The game will include a delay before each life drain.
+For this project, you would have created a Monster Game program using classes.
+The game would create monsters with initial life values, and minimum life values for the monster to be alive.
+Once the game is running, each monster's life would be drained by a random amount, and the game would continue until all of the monsters have died.
+The game would include a delay before each life drain.

 6. [PROJECT 6](https://github.com/EthanRife/cit281-p6.git)
 Learning Objectives

-After completing this project, I have:
+After completing this project, I would have:

 - Gained experience creating and working classes with inheritance
 - Gained more experience creating and working with classes